book cover

 Mimosas are about balance.
 You don’t want to have too much orange juice, but you also don’t want to put in too much Prosecco, which would ruin the beverage’s taste.

-The best Prosecco mimosa ratio is adding 3 ounces of prosecco and orange juice.
+The best Prosecco mimosa ratio is adding 3 ounces of Prosecco and orange juice.
 Depending on personal preference, you can add more or less of each until you achieve the desired taste.

 Mimosas for a Party